-- review the monthly management accounts (Profit and Loss Account and Balance Sheet); - consider financial out-turn figures for the previous financial year and to draw up a plan for the forthcoming financial year; - monitor the budget, and expenditure; - during the Summer Term, to receive the provisional budget allocation for the forthcoming year and set a provisional budget; - prepare a finance report for the Annual General Meeting and respond to its recommendations. - annually review those policies relevant to the meeting, which are then taken by the Headteacher to the Advisory Board for their consideration/discussion and then for final ratification by the Board of Trustees.
+- review the monthly management accounts (Profit and Loss Account and Balance Sheet); - consider financial out-turn figures for the previous financial year and to draw up a plan for the forthcoming financial year; - monitor the budget, and expenditure; - during the Summer Term, to receive the provisional budget allocation for the forthcoming year and set a provisional budget; - prepare a finance report for the Annual General Meeting and respond to its recommendations. - annually review those policies relevant to the meeting, which are then taken by the Headteacher to the Board for their consideration/discussion before final ratification.